-The statutory authority for the U. S. Coast Guard to conduct SAR missions is contained in Title 14, Sections 2, 88, and 141 of the U.S. Code.
+The statutory authority for the U. S. Coast Guard to conduct SAR missions is contained in Title 14, Sections 102, 521, and 701 of the U.S. Code.
 This code is paraphrased in the Preface of this Addendum; below is the code in its entirety.

-L.1.1.1 14 U.S.C.
-2 / Primary Duties.
-The Coast Guard shall enforce or assist in the enforcement of all applicable Federal laws on, under, and over the high seas and waters subject to the jurisdiction of the United States; shall engage in maritime air surveillance or interdiction to enforce or assist in the enforcement of the laws of the United States; shall administer laws and promulgate and enforce regulations for the promotion of safety of life and property on and under the high seas and waters subject to the jurisdiction of the United States covering all matters not specifically delegated by law to some other executive department; shall develop, establish, maintain, and operate, with due regard to the requirements of national defense, aids to maritime navigation, ice-breaking facilities, and rescue facilities for the promotion of safety on, under, and over the high seas and waters subject to the jurisdiction of the United States; shall, pursuant to international agreements, develop, establish, maintain, and operate icebreaking facilities on, under, and over waters other than the high seas and waters subject to the jurisdiction of the United States; shall engage in oceanographic research of the high seas and in waters subject to the jurisdiction of the United States; and shall maintain a state of readiness to function as a specialized service in the Navy in time of war, including the fulfillment of Maritime Defense Zone command responsibilities.
+L.1.1.1 14 U.S.C. § 102 / Primary Duties.
+The Coast Guard shall:

+- (a) Enforce or assist in the enforcement of all applicable Federal laws on, under, and over the high seas and waters subject to the jurisdiction of the United States; - (b) Engage in maritime air surveillance or interdiction to enforce or assist in the enforcement of the laws of the United States; - (c) Administer laws and promulgate and enforce regulations for the promotion of safety of life and property on and under the high seas and waters subject to the jurisdiction of the United States, covering all matters not specifically delegated by law to some other executive department; - (d) Develop, establish, maintain, and operate, with due regard to the requirements of national defense, aids to maritime navigation, icebreaking facilities, and rescue facilities for the promotion of safety on, under, and over the high seas and waters subject to the jurisdiction of the United States; - (e) Pursuant to international agreements, develop, establish, maintain, and operate icebreaking facilities on, under, and over waters other than the high seas and waters subject to the jurisdiction of the United States; - (f) Engage in oceanographic research of the high seas and in waters subject to the jurisdiction of the United States; and - (g) Maintain a state of readiness to assist in the defense of the United States, including when functioning as a specialized service in the Navy pursuant to section 103.

-L.1.1.2 14 U.S.C.
-88 / Saving life and Property
+L.1.1.2 14 U.S.C. § 521 / Saving life and Property

-- (a) In order to render aid to distressed persons, vessels, and aircraft on and under the high seas and on and under the waters over which the United States has jurisdiction and in order to render aid to persons and property imperiled by flood, the Coast Guard may: - (1) Perform any and all acts necessary to rescue and aid persons and protect and save property; - (2) Take charge of and protect all property saved from marine or aircraft disasters, or floods, at which the Coast Guard is present, until such property is claimed by persons legally authorized to receive it or until otherwise disposed of in accordance with law or applicable regulations and care for bodies of those who may have perished in such catastrophes; - (3) Furnish clothing, food, lodging, medicines, and other necessary supplies and services to persons succored by the Coast Guard; and - (4) Destroy or tow into port sunken or floating dangers to navigation.
+- (a) In order to render aid to distressed persons, vessels, and aircraft on and under the high seas and on and under the waters over which the United States has jurisdiction and in order to render aid to persons and property imperiled by flood, the Coast Guard may: - (1) Perform any and all acts necessary to rescue and aid persons and protect and save property; - (2) Take charge of and protect all property saved from marine or aircraft disasters, or floods, at which the Coast Guard is present, until such property is claimed by persons legally authorized to receive it or until otherwise disposed of in accordance with law or applicable regulations and care for bodies of those who may have perished in such catastrophes;

+- (3) Furnish clothing, food, lodging, medicines, and other necessary supplies and services to persons succored by the Coast Guard; and - (4) Destroy or tow into port sunken or floating dangers to navigation.